AdobeDocs/federated-audience-composition.en/help/start/access-prerequisites.md

 * Vertica Analytics
 * Microsoft Fabric

-Learn how to create a connection with these systems on [this page](../connections/home.md).
+You can learn how to create a connection with these systems on the [connections overview](../connections/home.md).

 ## Sandboxes